 - 20% of people in East Gippsland drink sugary drinks every day.

-- The average amount of soft drink consumed by these people is over half a Litre every single day.
-That’s 1 and a half cans!
+- The average amount of soft drink consumed by these people is over half a litre every single day.
+That’s one and a half cans!

 - People living in rural areas are more likely to drink soft drinks than people living in metropolitan areas.